-- Turn the driver to disconnect the joint lock. - Pull the fuel hose joint out of the outlet pipe.
+- Turn the driver to disconnect the joint lock. - Disconnect the fuel hose joint from the outlet pipe.

+- A. Turn

-A. Turn B. Joint Lock C. Fuel Hose Joint
+- B. Joint Lock

+- C. Fuel Hose Joint

+- Cover the pipe and the fuel hose joint with the vinyl bags to keep them clean.